-The Newfoundland Egg Marketing Board offers a scholarship of \$1,000 to a Newfoundland student entering the third or fourth year of the B.Sc.
-(Agr.) program.
-Applications may be obtained from the Registrar's Office and must be submitted by September 17.
+The Newfoundland Egg Marketing Board offers a scholarship of \$1,000 to a Newfoundland student entering the third or fourth year of the B.Sc.(Agr.) program.
+Applications may be obtained from the Awards Office and must be submitted by September 20.